dekuNukem/duckyPad/purchase_information.md

 After receiving your duckyPad, please see [this guide](./getting_started.md) on how to use it.

+## Feedback Wanted!

+If you do get one, I'd love to hear how you think of this product.

+Your feedback would be immensely helpful in improving this project in preparation for a wider launch!

 ## Questions or Comments?

 Please feel free to [open an issue](https://github.com/dekuNukem/duckypad/issues), or email `dekuNukem`@`gmail`.`com` for inquires.